ksaichaitanya/Data_Analysis/README.md

 # Data_Analysis
-This is a project i did while i was in training period. using gapminder is a sample one
+This is a project i did while i was in training period. using GAPMINDER is a sample one